VAMSApp/onair-discordbot/README.md

 ```

 ### Fleet (/fleet)
-lists all of the fleet for a given company or VA
+lists all of the fleet for the given VA
 #### Response
 ```
 There are 6 aircraft currently in the fleet